Background pattern

 Consult your doctor, pharmacist, or nurse before starting to take Aldoleo.

-• If you are diabetic,
+• if you are diabetic,

-• If you are taking other diuretics,
+• if you are taking other diuretics,

-• If you have had allergies or bronchial asthma.
+• if you have had allergies or bronchial asthma.

 Children and adolescents

-Taking Aldoleo with other medications
+Taking Aldoleo with other medicines

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Inform your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

-• Certain anti-ulcer medications (e.g., carbenoxolone).
+• Certain anti-ulcer medicines (e.g., carbenoxolone).

 • Barbiturates and narcotics.